Skip to Main Content

 Barb Johnson worked as a carpenter in New Orleans for more than twenty years before receiving her MFA from the University of New Orleans in 2008.
 She has won Glimmer Train’s Best New Voice, and her work has appeared in such magazines as Glimmer Train, Washington Square, The Greensboro Review, Guernica and Oxford American.
 In 2009, she received a grant from A Room of Her Own Foundation, which will support the writing of her first novel.
 A collection of her short stories entitled, More of This World or Maybe Another, was released by Harper Perennial in fall 2009.
 She lives and writes in New Orleans.

 Julie Kane is the author of Rhythm & Booze (University of Illinois Press, 2003), which was Maxine Kumin's selection for the National Poetry Series and a finalist for the 2005 Poets' Prize, and Jazz Funeral (Story Line Press, 2009), chosen by judge David Mason for the Donald Justice Poetry Prize.
-New this year is a collection of humorous poems: Paper Bullets (White Violet Press, 2014).
-A former George Bennett Fellow in Writing at Phillips Exeter Academy, New Orleans Writer in Residence at Tulane University, and Fulbright Scholar to Vilnius Pedagogical University (Lithuania), she teaches at Northwestern State University in Natchitoches, Louisiana.
+Her latest book is a collection of humorous poems: Paper Bullets (White Violet Press, 2014).
+A former George Bennett Fellow in Writing at Phillips Exeter Academy, New Orleans Writer in Residence at Tulane University, and Fulbright Scholar to Vilnius Pedagogical University (Lithuania), she is a Professor of English at Northwestern State University in Natchitoches, Louisiana.
 She was the 2011-2013 Louisiana Poet Laureate.

 New Orleans, LA